addufres/MakeChange/README.md

 I also incorporated an object class I wrote and created in the if/else statement for the static method in my MakeChange class.
 I am starting to be able to conceptualize a visual mental model of my program which has proven helpful in sorting through the logic problems like this one.
+I learned about the nuances of decimal places and converting from doubles to ints and the relationship between the two data types.
+I practiced reassigning values based off of an equation that does modulus without the '%' operand.